tarsil/django-boilerplate/README.md

 ```

 # First run with the project

 - Inside docker container:
     - Run `make migrate`.
-This is a special command inside the Makefile to run the first migrations or if you are on windows or you don't want to run the Makefile, just type `python {{ project_name }}/manage.py migrate`
+This is a special command inside the Makefile to run the first migration or if you are on windows or you don't want to run the Makefile, just run `python {{ project_name }}/manage.py migrate`
     - Run `python {{ project_name }}/manage.py createsuperuser` to create a super user for yourself
     - It will create a "User Admin" by default as first and last name respectively.
 This can be changed in `accounts/management/commands/createsuperuser.py`

 # Run Tests (If you ran migrations before and need to reconstruct the DB schema)

 `make unittests TESTONLY='profiles.tests.models_tests'`
 - OR
 `make unittests TESTONLY='profiles.tests.models_tests:ProfileUserTest.test_create_user'` for a specific test

-# If you only need to run the tests and models weren't changed before
+# If you only need to run the tests and the models weren't changed before

 `make reusedb_unittests TESTONLY='profiles.tests.models_tests`

 ### apps

-All of your Django "apps" go in this directory.
-These have models, views, forms,
+All of your Django "apps" go in this {{ project_name}} directory.
+These have models, views, forms, urls,
 templates or all of the above.
 These should be Python packages you would add to
 your project's `INSTALLED_APPS` list.